 While smart Chinese startups will still look at what American companies are doing, and build on trends, today it’s now becoming a wise business practice for American tech giants to analyze Chinese companies.
 If you look at many new features of Facebook’s Messenger, it seems to very closely mirror Tencent’s WeChat.

 Interestingly, tight government controls in China have actually spurred innovation.
 Take TV, for example, a highly regulated industry.
 Because of this regulation, most entertainment in China is consumed on the Internet or by phone.
 Game shows, reality shows, and more will be entirely centered online.

 Kai-Fu told us about one of his investments in a company that helps create Chinese singing sensations.
 They take girls in from a young age, school them and, regardless of talent, help build their presence and brand as singers.
 Once ready, these singers are pushed across all the available platforms, and superstars are born.
 The company recognizes their role in this superstar status, though, which is why it takes a 50 percent cut of all earnings.

 This company is just one example of how Chinese entrepreneurs take advantage of China’s unique position, market and culture.

 3. China’s Artificial Intelligence Play

-Kai Fu wrapped up his talk with a brief introduction into the expansive AI industry in China.
-I previously discussed Face++, a Sinnovation investment, which is creating radically efficient facial recognition technology.
+Kai-Fu wrapped up his talk with a brief introduction into the expansive Artificial Intelligence industry in China.
+I previously discussed Face++, a Sinovation investment, which is creating radically efficient facial recognition technology.
 Face++ is light years ahead of anyone else globally at recognition in live videos.
-However, Face++ is just one of the incredible advances in AI coming out of China.
+However, Face++ is just one of the incredible applications of artificial intelligence coming out of China.